LSMBO/GalaxyTools/msblast/README.md

 * -max_hsps 100
 * -sorthsps 1

-Documentation for NCBI blast tool suite is available here: https://www.ncbi.nlm.nih.gov/books/NBK279690/
+This tool requires the NCBI blast tool suite from https://www.ncbi.nlm.nih.gov/books/NBK279690/ Make sure you download and install the latest release.
+Also, make sure the path to the the binaries is correct in the Perl file.